Karl-Han/CAaD-Platform/README.md

 - commit homework for student and score homework for teacher
 - File model and upload homeworkfile and get homeworkfile in homeworkPage
 - create docker from dockerfile
+- delete Docker and get docker status in homewokr (getDk) and delete HomeworkStatu when delete user

 ## TODO
 - See projects in github